tvwenger/millennium-tap-query/README.md

 tool in the German Astrophysical Virtual Observatory (GAVO) VOtables package.

+## Citation

+If you use this tool in any published work, please use the [Astrophysics Source Code Library](http://www.ascl.net/) reference: TO BE UPDATED

 ## Prerequisites

 This program is tested on both Python 2.7 and Python 3.5.
 You can